 Installing GNU Octave

 In order to enable calculations of the PQ parameters from the waveforms, user must install GNU Octave (or Matlab).
-The TWM was tested with version 4.0.0 and later.
+The TWM was tested with Octave version 4.0.0 and later.
 Note the preferred version of GNU Octave is always 64bit, as it has much higher memory limit.
 That may be useful for some memory demanding algorithms.

-The download and guidance to the GNU Octave can be found at [1].
+The download and guidance to the GNU Octave can be found at [2].
 Some of the algorithms do require additional packages to be installed and loaded to the GNU Octave after its startup.
 This is ensured by creating a startup file in the user folder.
 GNU Octave will always execute the sequence of the command on the startup.
 E.g. in Windows, for the user named “user”, the file location will be: